daizutabi/mkapi/docs/index.md

 docstrings and organizing them into a structured format, making it easier for developers to maintain and share their API documentation.

-MkAPI supports two popular styles of documentation: Google style and NumPy style, allowing developers to choose the format that best fits their project's needs.
+MkAPI supports two popular styles of docstrings: Google style and NumPy style, allowing developers to choose the format that best fits their project's needs.

 MkAPI is equipped with several key features that enhance the documentation